 Mandatory STAR+PLUS program members may continue to receive their current non-Medicaid services from the Texas Health and Human Services Commission (HHSC) until the managed care organization (MCO) is able to authorize Medicaid services.
 For example, a member would be able to continue to receive Family Care until the MCO authorizes personal attendant services.
 STAR+PLUS members are also entitled to be placed on an interest list for non-Medicaid services following policy specified in the Case Manager Community Care for Aged and Disabled (CM-CCAD) Handbook, Section 2230, Interest List Procedures.

-Any application for new long-term services and supports from HHSC requires the mandatory member to be sent to his/her MCO first.
-This must be coordinated through the Program Support Unit (PSU).
+Any application for new long-term services and supports (LTSS) from HHSC requires the mandatory member to be sent to her or his MCO first.
+This must be coordinated through Program Support Unit (PSU) staff.
 See Section 3125, STAR+PLUS Home and Community Based Services Program Members Requesting Non-Managed Care Services.

 Some STAR+PLUS Home and Community Based Services (HCBS) program applicants or members transferring in and out of STAR+PLUS will have an individual service plan (ISP) that is over the cost limit and is approved for general revenue (GR) funds.
-For these applicants/members, the losing area must inform the gaining area of the GR status.
+For these applicants or members, the losing area must inform the gaining area of the GR status.
 The gaining area must follow the GR process.

 3410 Transfer Scenarios